- Bob Weir, 4/9/70

 In turning away from psychedelia and doing more country-influenced songs, the Dead were not being innovative - actually in 1968, country-rock was becoming quite the trend, with Dylan, the Band, and the Byrds just the most famous examples - even the Stones were flirting with country!
 But one specific influence on the Dead may have been the Flying Burrito Brothers with Gram Parsons - they played with the Dead at the Avalon from April 4-6, '69 (Bear's recordings of these shows have recently been released).
 Garcia would especially have taken note of their pedal-steel player, Sneaky Pete Kleinow....
 "Pedal steel was an instrument that was on my mind since back in the days when I was a banjo player.
 I didn't think that I wanted to get that serious about it because I knew it was extremely difficult and that I'd have to spend a lot of time to actually get into it."

-On April 13, while the Dead were in Denver, Garcia bought his own pedal steel guitar, took it back to the bands' rehearsal hall, and started teaching himself how to play.
+Once the Dead were back home, Garcia took the pedal steel back to the bands' rehearsal hall, and started teaching himself how to play.
 "I could understand enough about the pedal steel to play along with simple stuff....so I went down there and set up my pedal steel in the corner and slowly proceeded to try and learn how to play it.
 I had a pretty good idea in my head of what I wanted it to sound like, but I didn't have any chops down.
-Pretty soon it started to sound pretty good, and a couple of other friends sort of fell into a scene."
+Pretty soon it started to sound pretty good, and a couple of other friends sort of fell into the scene."

 "When I heard that Jerry had bought a pedal steel, I boldly invited myself over to his house to hear what it sounded like.
 I brought my guitar along and I played him a couple of my songs and he literally sat there and dove into the pedal steel guitar....
 We had a nice evening and that was really the beginning of the whole New Riders thing....